shikha1108/notes/technicalTerms.md

 * The lastest java release is JAVA 21.

 #### Multithreading in JAVA:
-* What:  (If I have to talk about multiple threading in java, I can say that M.Threading in java) In Java is a process of executing multiple threads simultaneously.
+* What:  (If I have to talk about multiple threading in java, I can say that M.Threading) In Java is a process of executing multiple threads simultaneously.
 A thread is a lightweight sub-process, the smallest unit of processing.
-Multiprocessing and multithreading, both are used to achieve multitasking.
+* Why: (The importance of M.T in Java)

 ####